bundyfx/resizer/README.md

 # resizer
-A modern NodeJS/Lambda Image resizer
+A modern in memory promise based NodeJS Lambda Image resizer.

+Used as a teaching example